We’ve all tossed out leftover vegetable scraps, thinking they’re done for, but did you know many common foods can regrow from scraps?

 Lettuce is one of the easiest veggies to regrow.
 All you need is the base of a romaine or any lettuce that still has its stem.

-Place it in a shallow dish with a little water, and wait.
-In a few days, you’ll notice new leaves sprouting.
+Place it in a shallow dish with some water, and wait.
+In a few days, you will notice new leaves sprouting.

-Many common fruits can be regrown from the scraps and seeds you normally throw out.
+Many common fruits can be regrown from the scraps and seeds you usually throw away.

 Below is a list of some of them.
-Most of these will regrow from seeds that you would either discard or otherwise eat.
+Most of these will regrow from seeds you would discard or otherwise eat.

 - Citrus (seeds)